 COVID-19 Reopening Matrix

-• Digital Health Platforms: Poland issues and accepts the EU Digital COVID Certificate as proof of vaccination, recovery or negative testing.
+• Poland issues and accepts the EU Digital COVID Certificate as proof of vaccination, recovery or negative testing.

-- Children under 12 years old, traveling under supervisor of airline staff.
+- Children under 12 years old, travelling under supervisor of airline staff.

 - Travelers entering from a Schengen Area country by air, carrying a negative COVID-19 test (in Polish or English), performed within 48 hours before entry, and accompanying children under 12.

-- Those traveling from within the European Union for work purposes.
+- Those travelling from within the European Union for work purposes.

 - Cross-border workers entering from a Schengen country.

 - Civilian workers of allied forces (for example SOFA contractors).

 - Teachers entering for vaccination, carrying a vaccination referral for vaccination within 90 days of entry.